Tangy & Spicy Gluten Free Pizza

 - ½ teaspoon salt

 - ½ teaspoon ground black pepper

 - 1 cup arugula

 - 1 thinly sliced jalapeño

 - 3 tablespoons Nature's Eats Sun Dried Tomatoes, chopped

-Preheat the oven to 350 degrees.
-Use a pizza pan or baking pan lined with parchment paper or cellophane liner.
+- Preheat the oven to 350°F. Use a pizza pan or baking pan lined with parchment paper or cellophane liner.

-Roll dough into a ball and then place on your baking sheet.
+- Roll dough into a ball and then place on your baking sheet.
 Use your hands or a rolling pin to roll out the dough.
 If it begins to stick, place a little more buckwheat flour on the dough and rolling pin.
 Be sure the rolling pin is completely dry and continue to roll out into the desired shape.
-Roll the dough to ⅛ - ¼” thickness.
+Roll the dough to ⅛-¼ inch thickness.

-Increase oven temperature to 425 degrees, then place the pizza back into the oven for another 12-15 minutes.
+- Increase oven temperature to 425°F, then place the pizza back into the oven for another 12-15 minutes.
 Bake until all cheese is melted and edges are golden brown.
 If you prefer that the cheese is more browned broil the pizza at the end for an additional 1-2 minutes.
 Add some fresh arugula on top once pizza is done.